jchai002/choir-justice-supplies/uk/en/porting-in-your-phone-numbers.markdown

 If you would like to keep your temporary number permanently, you can contact Customer Care by emailing <a href="mailto:loa@ooma.com">loa@ooma.com</a> at any time during the number porting process to request that your temporary number be assigned as a virtual number on your account.

 **Note:** One phone number is included in your monthly Ooma Office subscription.
-Each additional number will be billed at £11.00/month (GST included).
+Each additional number will be billed at £11.00/month (VAT included).